 As the blessed month of Ramadan approaches, many Muslim communities across the globe are buzzing with excitement on social media.

-Ramadan is a month filled with blessings; it is a great opportunity for Muslims to seek forgiveness, to earn plenty of rewards and to change themselves for the better.
+Ramadan is a month filled with blessings; it is a great opportunity for Muslims to seek forgiveness, earn plenty of rewards, and change themselves for the better.

-Seeing people making their goals and planning for a Ramadan filled with productive tasks and reading reminders of the importance of Ramadan is always inspiring and it can certainly motivate one to do more but it’s not the case for everyone.
+Seeing people make their goals, plan for a Ramadan filled with productive tasks, and read reminders of the importance of Ramadan is always inspiring, and it can certainly motivate one to do more, but it’s not the case for everyone.

 Ramadan & mental health issues